blabla1337/skf-flask/skf/markdown/code_examples/asp/1-code_example--File_upload--.md

 					if (match.Success)
 					{
+						/*
-						//this breach has to be repported into the log files
-						//Log.SetLog(Session['userID'], "Untrusted userinput was detected in the file get contents function in HOME, date, FAIL, HIGH");
+						this breach has to be repported into the log files Log.SetLog(Session['userID'], "Untrusted userinput in HOME, date, FAIL, HIGH");
+						*/

 						/*
 						Set counter; if counter hits 3, the user's session must be terminated.